emard/ulx3s/README.md

     [x] power decoupling capacitors for ESP32 and OLED [x] Connect switching power supply jumpers
-    [ ] every 1-2 seconds there are clicks at analog audio output
+    [ ] every 1-2 seconds there are clicks at analog audio output [x] 3.6V zener diodes must be on FPGA side